 What We Learned

-Over 70% of respondents were interested in the conceptual bath towel product.
-Overall, respondents were willing to pay approximately $65 for the bath towel.
+Over 70% of respondents were interested in the concept bath towel.
 The idea of a bath towel becoming fluffier over time was well received.

-The weight of the bath towel was important to around 40% of respondents, but most respondents did not factor weight into their decision-making process.
-The most important product features were softness, wicking, fluff, long-lasting, and not trapping odors.
-Among the service features, free shipping, free returns, and free samples tended to be entrenched in people’s thinking.
+The weight of the bath towel was important to almost half of the consumers, but most did not factor weight into their decision-making process.
+The most important product features were

 Breakthrough Marketing Technology is a business and strategic marketing consultancy serving clients looking to innovate and grow.
 We work across business sectors, leveraging a common set of unique tools, analytics, and processes to generate actionable insights, recommendations, and processes to improve business growth.
 Our onsite diagnostic gets to the bottom of the barriers stalling business growth.